 What you need for your first day of class

 On your first day you should bring your SM TAFE confirmation enrolment receipt, your student ID and stationery (pen and exercise book).

-Clean clothing suitable for an office work place must be worn.
+Clothing suitable for an office workplace must be worn.

 Please note this list should be used as a guide only as job titles and qualification requirements may vary between organisations.